 Here’s your three-day guide to the ideal weekend getaway in Palm Coast and the Flagler Beaches.

 Day 1: See the Sights

 Make your first day a scenic one.
-Start at Washington Oaks Gardens State Park in Palm Coast, which is a breathtaking nature destination nestled between the Atlantic Ocean and Matanzas River.
-Home to formal gardens loaded with magnolias, roses, Spanish moss trees, and reflection ponds, the park invites guests to wander freely or take a self-guided tour.
-As you near the beach at the park, you’ll see rows of gorgeous coquina rock formations, which is one of the top Instagram-worthy spots in the county).
+Start at Washington Oaks Gardens State Park in Palm Coast, which is a breathtaking nature destination nested between the Atlantic Ocean and Matanzas River.
+Home to formal gardens loaded with magnolias, roses, camellias, azaleas, Spanish moss trees, reflection ponds and many other delightful features, the park invites guests to wander freely or take a self-guided tour.
+As you near the beach at the park, you’ll see rows of gorgeous coquina rock formations (one of the top Instagram-worthy spots in the county).
 The rocks are easily recognized for their odd shapes, and cluster of shells and mollusks that were naturally “cemented” into one giant formation.

 Finish your day by parking your bikes in front of the newly renovated Oceanside Beach Bar & Grill (the No. 1 ranked restaurant in Flagler Beach on TripAdvisor) for a laid-back dinner of cheeseburgers, gyros, and corned beef reubens.
 Enjoy the view of the ocean on the outdoor deck as you toast your friends on your productive day.

 Day 2: Beach Time

 You deserve a day at the beach, and Palm Coast and the Flagler Beaches is a great place to find one of the best in Florida.
 Bring a chair and choose your spot and you just might catch a glimpse of dolphins, sea turtles and surfers.
 Sections of the beach are pet-friendly, and you won’t find any high-rises or rollercoaster rides.
 Here are some great tips to check out before heading to Flagler Beach.

 Day 3: Meet Some New Friends